Burning of Agricultural Green Waste

 Please ensure that all reasonable measures are taken to limit the overall nuisance or possibilities for endangering human health or causing environmental pollution or damage to adjoining hedgerows or habitats.

-Please note your obligations under the Wildlife Act 1976 and in particular Section 40(1) which states "it shall be an offence for a person to cut, grub, burn or otherwise destroy, during the period beginning on the 15th April and ending on the 31st day of August in any year, any vegetation growing on any land not then cultivated or in the course of cultivation for agriculture or forestry".
+Please note your obligations under the Wildlife Act 1976 as amended and in particular Section 46(1)(a) which states "It shall be an offence for a person to cut, grub, burn or otherwise destroy, during the period beginning on the 1st day of March and ending on the 31st day of August in any year, any vegetation growing on any land not then cultivated."

 If you wish to burn green waste arising from agricultural practices, please complete and return the form below, at least 5 days in advance of the proposed burning, to Meath County Council, Environment Section, County Hall, Railway Street, Navan, Co.
 Meath.